ManticoreGamesInc/platform-documentation/src/api/uicontainer.md

 -- Get the original size of the canvas before scaling local startingSize = propUIContainer:GetCanvasSize()

--- Determines whether the UI Container will be sacling in or out -- A value of 0 means that there will be no change in scale -- A value of 1 means that the UI Container will scale in -- A value of -1 means that the UI Container will scale out
+-- Determines whether the UI Container will be scaling in or out -- A value of 0 means that there will be no change in scale -- A value of 1 means that the UI Container will scale in -- A value of -1 means that the UI Container will scale out